 Undergraduate candidates in academic regalia (caps and gowns) will assemble at 9:30 a.m. or 1:30 p.m. on the second floor of the Multipurpose Building.
 Look for your college sign in the line-up areas.
 Check Ceremony Times for the time of your ceremony.

 |College of Education|

 |General Studies Majors|

 |College of Arts, Humanities and Social Sciences|

-As a UCM graduate, you are eligible to become a Cambium Society Member.
-Cambium Society Members are individuals that are proud of their roots at UCM and want to leave a legacy.
-These individuals will be invited to special networking and society events as well as other benefits and recognition.
-Those graduates wanting to be recognized in the graduation program as Cambium Society Members must make their commitment prior to April 1, 2013.
-For more information about becoming a Cambium Society Member, visit www.ucmo.edu/cambium.
+As a UCM graduate, you are eligible to become a member of the Cambium Society, a donor recognition group sponsored by the UCM Foundation.
+These individuals are proud of their UCM roots and want to leave a legacy.
+Membership offers networking and special events as well as other benefits and recognition.
+Graduates who want to be recognized in the commencement program as Cambium Society members must make a commitment prior to November 8, 2013.
+For more information about becoming a Cambium Society member, visit www.ucmo.edu/cambium.

-For additional help of information, please call our office at 660-543-4985 or by email at email@example.com.
+For additional help or information, please call our office at 660-543-4985 or by email at firstname.lastname@example.org.